 Parents: Basset Hound x Doberman mix

-Dobie Bassets may take the cake for the most unusual Doberman mix.
+Dobie Bassets may very well take the cake for the most unusual Doberman mix.
 On one hand, you have a silly-looking Basset Hound.
-However, the other parent is the brawny Doberman Pinscher.
-The result, though, is a great family pet.
+On the other, is the brawny Doberman Pinscher.
+The result, though, is a great family pet nonetheless.